hghcomphys/pantea/docs/theory.rst

 ------------------
 Training procedure
 ------------------
-Proper training can ensure that a potential accurately captures the material's properties.
-Below lists illustrates example involved steps in using ab initio reference data to train an ML potential:

-    - Collect a dataset of atomic positions and corresponding energies or forces, for example from DFT calculations.
-    - Select and calculate descriptor values for all atoms in the dataset.
-    - Split the dataset into training, validation, and testing sets.
-    - Define the architecture of the potential and the training parameters.
-    - Train the neural network potential on the training set using the input descriptors and the target energy and forces.
-    - Validate the accuracy of the ML potential on the validation set by comparing its predictions to the DFT reference data.
-    - Use trained potential to perform molecular dynamics simulations of larger systems.
+Training a Machine Learning Potential involves using a dataset of atomic configurations with corresponding energies and forces, typically obtained from quantum mechanical calculations like density functional theory (DFT).
+The process begins by computing atomic descriptors that capture the local atomic environments.
+The potential model (e.g. neural network) is then trained on this data to learn the relationship between atomic positions and their associated energies or forces.
+After training, the ML potential is validated against a separate set of data to ensure its accuracy before being used for simulations, such as molecular dynamics, to study larger and more complex systems.